nimrossum/pcpp/week01/code-exercises/anwers.md

 ## 1.3

 It's just syntastic sugar.
 We tried the different syntaxes and they all compiled to the same java program.

+## 1.4

+Explain why your solution is correct, and why no other output is possible.
+Note: In your explanation, please use the concepts and vocabulary introduced during the lecture, e.g., critical sections, interleavings, race conditions, mutual exclusion, etc

+We have eliminated the possibility of unintentional interleaving of operations by locking the critical section of the program when accessed by the threads.
+In short, we have made 'increment' an atomic operation.